nczempin/ll/index.md

 layout: default
 title: "Language Acquisition Made Practical"
 ---
+The primary goal of the first week is to internalize the methodolody
 # Monday

-The primary goals are to internalize the methodolody (based on a very simple text in the target language), and to start on *fluency*.
+Focus on *fluency*.

 ## Prepare